alvinzhu33/ZWANG/README.md

 5/25: Added 2 new obstacles (the square shaped obstacle and plus shaped obstacle).
 Got them to display in our random level generator.

+5/29: Started code on making new play modes (the one we were working on all along is now 'random' mode).

 5/30: Added a start screen, pause screen, and end screen.
 Added more controls for the spacebar and click 'x' to pause.

+5/31: Fine tuned new spacebar and 'x' controls.
+Added replaced mode variable with status and created a new mode for the mode of the same (status is now what screen it is (ex: 'start', 'end', 'pause'), mode is what playing status it's add (ex: 'random')).

 ##Outline
 ###Essentials: